How Long Will it Take For Strawberries to Grow in My Garden?

 Strawberry Varieties and Their Growth Rates

 There are several strawberry varieties, each with its growth rate.
+Some strawberries are differently colored, and have been cultivated over time to produce different strawberry types with different growth rates.
 Consequently, their cultivation is different from one place to another.

 These varieties bear fruits even before June in warm climates.
 June bearing varieties can produce fruits over three weeks.
 They are sensitive to the length of daytime, produce buds in autumn and flowers and fruits the following June.